 It is also recommended that panic attacks can be helped by withdrawing from caffeine, alcohol and drugs, increasing regular aerobic exercise and taking steps towards living a healthier lifestyle.

 The benefit of guided meditation for treating panic attacks is the tool of regulating breathing.
 By learning how to handle and control your intake and expelling of breath, you will find yourself calmer.
-Using this tool on the occasion of a panic attack will allow you to alleviate symptoms with more significant effect and speed.
+Using this when experiencing a panic attack will allow you to alleviate symptoms with more significant effect and speed.
 As aforementioned, breathing exercises include counting your breaths, for example, the 7-11 technique, in which you breathe in for seven seconds and out for eleven.
 Others recommend breathing with the diaphragm rather than the chest.
-As well as this, guided meditation allows you to analyse any thoughts contributing to the panic attack and refer back to rational thought.
+As well as this, guided meditation allows you to analyse any thoughts contributing to the panic attack and direct yourself back to rational thought.